acdepak/AutoTabClose/README.md

 # AutoTabClose

-Closes Tab with specified URL on a specified time.
+Closes Tab with specified URL after specified time.

 # How to add URLs